apify/apify-docs/content/docs/proxy/residential_proxy.md

 **Session IDs represent IP addresses.
 Therefore, you can manage the IP addresses you use by managing sessions.** [[More info]({{@link proxy.md#sessions}})]

-This IP/session ID combination persists for 1 minute.
+This IP/session ID combination is persisted for 1 minute.
 Each subsequent request resets the expiration time to 1 minute.

 If the proxy server becomes unresponsive or the session expires, a new IP address is selected for the next request.